conways-glider/identicon-rs/README.md

 ```

 ## TODO
-- **add symmetry option for image generation**
-- **add documentation to code**
 - **add more information to README.md**
 - **add more examples**
 - catch file extensions in the input value
-- build a rust cli using this
-- build an npm/wasm package using this